MacawNL/MvvmQuickCross/Readme.md

 	**Note** that currently New-View only supports Android and Windows Phone.

-6. Add new data-bindable properties and commands to your viewmodels with the [code snippets](#code-snippets).
+6. Add data-bindable properties and commands to your viewmodels with the [code snippets](#code-snippets).

 7. Check the TODO comments in the Visual Studio Task List *(menu View | Tast List)* to find guidance on how to complete the viewmodel, application and navigator classes.
 You can also check out the CloudAuction example app in this GitHub repository.
 More guidance will be added here shortly.